 The NECP strategy, Case for Culture, belongs to the whole region and its delivery and success will depend on the many stakeholders and partners and their enthusiasm and commitment.
 The strategy acts as a framework for action across the region and beyond.

 The five aspirations in Case for Culture each has one or more sub-groups working on its delivery and co-ordinating activity.
 Membership can change over time and, if the work of a particular group is completed, then they can be relatively short lived – the key is that they are focussed on helping to deliver Case for Culture for the region.

-This section outlines the work of these groups and the make-up of the membership.
+This section outlines the work of some of these groups and the make-up of the membership.

 Festivals and events